eccelerators/livt-math/CONTEXT.md

 - Use `COMPILER.md` only for reproducible current compiler/generation bugs and local workarounds.
 Remove stale warnings once the compiler or verification suite proves a pattern is supported.

+## Practical Compiler Notes

+This file summarizes both the Livt book's intended language model and practical patterns that have compiled in real projects.
+When they differ, prefer the conservative pattern until `livt test` proves a broader form works.

+Current conservative defaults:

+- Use the Livt types described in the Data Types section.
+For arithmetic, `int` is the safest default, even for algorithms that are conceptually unsigned.
+Use `logic[N]` when explicit hardware width matters.
+- Declare component fields with field syntax, described in the Fields section.
+  Use `var` only for local variables inside functions, processes, states, and tests.
+- If a local variable declaration produces `no viable alternative at input 'var'`, move locals to the top of the function/process/state, give them explicit types, inline simple expressions, or reduce the number of locals.
+- Treat `for` and `foreach` as convenience syntax, not the safest baseline.
+For bit-serial operations, synthesizable datapaths, and parser-sensitive code, prefer a `while` loop with a predeclared index, named states, or manual unrolling.
+- Mixed arithmetic on `byte`, `logic[N]`, `int`, and `uint` should use explicit casts at the operator, not only at the assignment target.
+Cast bytes to `int` before arithmetic, masks, and shifts, then cast back deliberately.

+When a pattern fails, reduce it to the smallest reproducer, record the exact error and workaround in project-local `COMPILER.md`, and then use the workaround throughout that project.

 ## Comment Style